-- 1pfc 0000:03:06.0 identifies the PCI location of the particular LPFC hardware port. - 0: indicates Broadcom Emulex adapter 0 - 1305 indicates a log message number of 1305.
+- lpfc 0000:03:06.0 Identifies the PCI location of the particular LPFC hardware port. - 0: Indicates Emulex adapter 0 - 1305 Indicates a log message number of 1305.

-- If Data: is present in a log message, any information following Data: is intended only for Broadcom Technical Support/ Engineering use. - If an error message instructs you to perform a firmware update, ensure that the driver is installed first.
+- If Data: is present in a log message, any information following Data: is intended only for Broadcom® Technical Support or Engineering use. - If an error message instructs you to perform a firmware update, ensure that the driver is installed first.
 For more information on installing the driver, see Chapter 2, Installing and Uninstalling.

-4.5.1.2 LPFC Error Log Messages and their Descriptions
+4.4.1.2 LPFC Error Log Messages and their Descriptions